An Interview With Sheena Allen, Founder and CEO of CapWay

 Sheena grew up in a small rural town in Mississippi.
 She had no intention of attending college and had originally planned to pursue a career in the arts.
 Majoring in film and psychology, with a minor in marketing, she had a brief foray into technology during her final year of college.
 In her final year of college, she had an idea for a mobile app, which she developed, and thus her first technology business was born; Sheena Allen Apps.
 The app was a huge hit, generating between 10,000-20,000 downloads per day.

 CapWay came about while Sheena was traveling frequently between the Bay Area and Austin.
 She noticed that larger towns in the United States were putting increasing emphasis on credit and debit cards.
-In her home state of Mississippi, reliance on cash was still a major part of the culture and Sheena could tell that banking institutions were not focussed on these people.
+In her home state of Mississippi, reliance on cash was still a major part of the culture and Sheena could tell that banking institutions were not focused on these people.
 It was evident that society was evolving toward a cashless economy.
 She asked what would that mean for people who did not have access to the resources necessary to make this transition, nor the education advocates to change opinions towards it?

 Sheena recognizes that convincing those who rely solely on cash or do not trust financial institutions with their money has been challenging, but with the pandemic, it was not just one country or area that was affected.
 As a result of the pandemic, people were practically forced to use digital banking.
 CapWay is a solution to the change to a cashless economy and the closure of brick-and-mortar banks grows.